David Chung

 Not one giant failure.
 Small waste everywhere.

-Subagents were returning 300 tokens of self-congratulation around a 50-token result.
-Status updates were rewriting Markdown files over and over.
-Verification commands were dumping hundreds of lines back into the context window.
-The main model was doing work a cheaper model could do.
-The PM record lived in chat until someone remembered to save it.
+Subagents, the helper AIs Pete hands a single job to, were returning 300 words of self-congratulation wrapped around a 50-word result.
+Status files were getting rewritten over and over.
+Verification commands, the checks that confirm code actually runs, were dumping hundreds of lines back into the conversation.
+The expensive model was doing work a cheap model could do.
+The project record lived in chat until someone remembered to save it.

 Each leak felt small.

-Together, they were the difference between a clean build and a compaction spiral.
+Together, they were the difference between a clean build and a compaction spiral, the failure where the AI’s working memory fills up and it starts throwing away context to keep going.

 What Pete v2 Is Now